AdvaithDeepu/Python-Chat-App/READMEFIRST!!!!!.txt

 #Github instructions:-

-1)Go the main page of this repository and click code 2)Click save as zip, the file will be downloaded 3)Extract the file and click the run.bat file
+1)Go the main page of this repository and click code 2)Click "Download Zip", the file will be downloaded 3)Extract the file and click the run.bat file

 # Precautions